Frequently Asked Questions

 During the festival, tickets can be purchased at each venue on the day of the screening.
 Advance tickets for screenings can be purchased at the Thalian Hall Box Office (910-343-3664) or online at thalianhall.com

 Do I need to be vaccinated against COVID-19 to attend Cucalorus?

 What kind of films screen at Cucalorus?

 Cucalorus screens a little bit of everything.
 Look for lots of shorts and docs scattered throughout the schedule.
-Each year, more than 200 films make it onto the lineup.
 Short films range from super brief (30 seconds) to 39 minutes.
 Cucalorus attempts to represent the artform in all its diversity and contradiction.

 Can I bring my children to Cucalorus?

 Maybe.
 Most daytime screenings are suitable for children.
 Reading the Festival Program Guide and the online descriptions of festival films should give you an idea of content.
 If not, feel free to ask staff which films would be appropriate.